Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Uncertainty-Aware Opportunistic Hybrid Language Model

 \subsection{Uncertainty and Rejection Prediction}

-Inspired by the concept of uncertainty—quantifying how confident a model is in its output—we explore its applicability within the HLM framework.
-Specifically, we hypothesize that the SLM can predict the LLM’s rejection probability \(\beta_d(t)\) for a draft token \(d\) based on its own uncertainty estimate during token generation.
+Since U-HLM relies on uncertainty as a proxy for rejection probability, it is essential to examine whether such a relationship holds in practice.
+We empirically analyze the correlation between on-device uncertainty and the LLM’s rejection probability, and compare multiple uncertainty estimation methods to identify the most predictive metric.

-To validate this hypothesis, we conduct experiments using representative uncertainty estimation techniques, including (1) sample-based methods \cite{huang2023look} (Bayesian methods such as MC Dropout \cite{gal2016dropout}) and (2) perturbation-based methods \cite{gao2024spuq} (test-time augmentation methods such as prompt perturbation and temperature perturbation).
+We conduct experiments using representative uncertainty estimation techniques, including (1) sample-based methods \cite{huang2023look} (Bayesian methods such as MC Dropout \cite{gal2016dropout}) and (2) perturbation-based methods \cite{gao2024spuq} (test-time augmentation methods such as prompt perturbation and temperature perturbation).
 In the MC Dropout setting, we apply dropout to the SLM using $20$ dropout probabilities sampled uniformly from the range \([0, 0.1]\), sampling one token per dropout configuration.
 For prompt perturbation, we generate $20$ paraphrased versions of the input token sequence using WordNet \cite{miller1995wordnet} and sample a token for each paraphrased prompt.
-For temperature perturbation, we sample $20$ temperatures uniformly from \([0, \theta_{\text{max}} = 2]\), and generate a token per temperature setting.
-The uncertainty for each method is then computed as the average distance between the generated tokens and the draft token, aiming to quantify the dispersion of the sampled outputs; further details on the uncertainty computation will be introduced later.
+For temperature perturbation, we sample $20$ temperatures uniformly from \([0, 2]\), generating one token per temperature.
+The uncertainty for each method is quantified as the average disagreement between the generated tokens and the draft token, with the temperature perturbation case formally defined in Eq.~\eqref{eq:uncertainty}.